 What we don't: Expensive and you’ll have to buy most accessories separately.

 iKamper’s name might sound a little gimmicky, but this company designs some of the most functional and well-rounded hardshells on the market.
-Founded by entrepreneur Soon Park following his family’s multi-year road trip in the U.S. (and brought to life by a wildly successful Kickstarter campaign), iKamper’s aim was to create a hardshell that sleeps four.
-This is big news, particularly for families with kids: though superior to softshell tents in terms of durability and weather protection, hardshells are typically limited to just two sleepers due to their smaller floorplans (for more information, see our rooftop tent buying advice).
-But with an innovative fold-out design, iKamper expanded upon hardshells (literally) and has since become a respected name in the world of premium rooftop tents.iKamper Skycamp 2.0 rooftop tent (atop Toyota FJ Cruiser)
+Founded by entrepreneur Soon Park following his family’s multi-year road trip in the U.S. (and brought to life by a wildly successful Kickstarter campaign), iKamper’s aim was to create a hardshell that sleeps four, which is big news for families with kids.
+Though superior to softshell tents in terms of durability and weather protection, hardshells are typically limited to just two sleepers due to their smaller floorplans (for more information, see our rooftop tent buying advice).
+But with an innovative fold-out design, iKamper expanded upon hardshells (literally) and has since become a respected name in the world of premium rooftop tents.
+While iKamper still focuses on hardshells, they now offer a softshell/hardshell hybrid, the X-Cover 3.0.

-iKamper’s lineup is undeniably limited—they currently offer the Skycamp 2.0, Skycamp 2X, Skycamp Mini, and hardshell/softshell hybrid X-Cover—but the combination of quality, convenience, and versatility is hard to beat.
+The combination of quality, convenience, and versatility that iKamper brings to the market is hard to beat.
 These tents set up quickly, have a top-of-the-line fit and finish, and come backed by great customer service.
 In fact, when one of our testers had a ladder break, iKamper express-shipped her a replacement and even included a free awning to compensate for the inconvenience.
-But you can expect to pay a pretty penny—the Skycamp 2.0 will set you back a staggering $3,899—and unlike many brands, iKamper doesn’t include accessories like a shoe bag or LED lights with purchase.
+But you can expect to pay a pretty penny—the Skycamp 3.0 will set you back a staggering $4,199—and unlike many brands, iKamper doesn’t include accessories like a shoe bag or LED lights with purchase.
 But iKamper tents have stormed the market for good reason and are great investments for those who get outside often.

 Roofnest